TrickfireRobotics/urc-2023/docs/executing_on_real_rover.md

 ```
 Q: Which one do I use?
-A: If testing for a LONG time without needing the rover to physically move around, use the wall plug.
+A: Generall you should use the wallplug if the rover does not need to be moved around.
 If you want the rover to move around, perhaps outside or in the lab, use the battery.
 ```

 | 12v Battery | Wall Plug |